Research is a human right.

 The Louisville Eviction Lab (LEL) is a collective research effort between housing organizer-researchers and residents who are fighting poverty and housing insecurity in Louisville, Kentucky.
 We create resources for a public pedagogy and praxis that support base building activities to collectivize tenant's struggles against state and private control over poor communities in Kentucky.

-We will provide quarterly updates about the state of eviction in Louisville, with the goal of developing a statewide database.
+We will provide regular updates about the state of eviction in Louisville, with the goal of developing a statewide database.

 June 2021 - RCRC & Texas A&M